Reasoning by Exploration: A Unified Approach to Retrieval and Generation over Graphs: Introduction

 To address these limitations, we propose Reasoning by Exploration (\method), a unified framework that leverages the reasoning ability of LLMs to perform retrieval and generation simultaneously within the same model.
 Instead of separating the two stages, \method frames reasoning as a step-by-step graph exploration process, where the model incrementally expands nodes and edges while constructing reasoning paths and generating answers in a unified manner.
 In this way, \method has the access to the whole graph.
 This design directly mitigates the problem of missing or noisy retrieval, since the model actively decides which parts of the whole graph to explore based on its evolving reasoning process, instead of relying on a static retriever.
 However, it faces two main challenges. {\it First}, how can we equip LLMs, which pretrained primarily on unstructured text, with the ability to perform structured graph exploration? {\it Second}, how can we ensure that the model learns generalizable exploration strategies rather than memorizing specific graph patterns, so that it can adapt to unseen graphs?
 To tackle these challenges, we adopt a two-stage training strategy.
 In the first stage, we construct gold exploration trajectories and apply supervised fine-tuning (SFT) to teach the LLM to expand nodes and edges step by step.
-In the second stage, we employ reinforcement learning (RL) with different reward signals to further refine the exploration policy, encouraging the model to efficiently discover valid reasoning paths while improving its ability to generalize across diverse and unseen graphs.
-This combination enables \method to leverage both explicit supervision and adaptive learning signals, resulting in more faithful reasoning and stronger generalization to unseen graphs.
-Our key contributions are summarized as follows: \begin{itemize}[leftmargin=1em] \item We introduce Reasoning by Exploration (RoE), a unified framework that integrates retrieval and generation into a single process by framing reasoning as graph exploration, allowing LLMs to construct reasoning paths and answers simultaneously. \item We develop a two-stage training strategy that equips LLMs with exploration ability: supervised fine-tuning (SFT) on gold reasoning trajectories to learn step-wise expansion, followed by reinforcement learning (RL) to refine exploration policies and enhance generalization to unseen graphs. \item We conduct extensive experiments on multi-hop reasoning benchmarks, demonstrating that \method significantly outperforms state-of-the-art baselines while exhibiting strong generalization across diverse unseen graphs. \end{itemize}
+In the second stage, we employ reinforcement learning (RL) to further refine the exploration policy, encouraging the model to efficiently discover valid reasoning paths while improving its ability to generalize across diverse and unseen graphs.
+Together, this training paradigm enables \method to combine explicit supervision with adaptive learning signals, leading to more faithful reasoning and stronger generalization.
+We conduct extensive experiments on multiple multi-hop reasoning benchmarks, showing that \method consistently outperforms strong state-of-the-art baselines and exhibits robust generalization to unseen graphs and question types across different backbone sizes.